freenas/freenas-docs/userguide/virtualmachines.rst

 :menuselection:`Virtual Machines -->` |ui-options| :menuselection:`--> Devices`.
 Remove the *CDROM* device by clicking
 |ui-options| :menuselection:`--> Delete`.
-This prevents %brand% from trying to boot with the installation media after it has already been installed.
+This prevents the virtual machine from trying to boot with the installation media after it has already been installed.

 This example creates a FreeBSD VM: